Michael Freiert | Job Captain/BIM Manager

-Every experience added to his interest in the behind-the-scenes details and the design finesse that bring a project to its full potential.
-"It’s exciting to work with the talented and diverse team at NewStudio Architecture," he adds.
-"It’s a good fit for me, a man of Scots, Irish, and German distant heritage who wears a kilt.
-Regularly."
+Each experience has added to his interest in the behind-the-scenes details and the design finesse that bring a project to its full potential.
+"We’ve an eclectic mix of individual skills, interests, and applications at NewStudio Architecture for varied design challenges," he adds.
+"It’s a good space for a kilt-wearing renaissance man."

 Favorite Office Supplies:

-Old drafting pencils—there is something deeply satisfying about writing with a needle-sharp Venus or Eagle
+Antique drafting pencils and pens—there is something deeply satisfying about writing with a needle-sharp Venus or Eagle

 Most Memorable Office Experience (So Far):